partouf/open-gender/readme.md

 ### Gender

-0. do not wish to disclose
+0 do not wish to disclose
-1. male
+1 male
-2. female
+2 female
-3. X (indeterminate gender)
+3 X (indeterminate gender)
-4. custom
+4 custom

 ### Pronoun

-1.  he/him
+1  he/him
-2.  she/her
+2  she/her
-3.  they/them
+3  they/them

 ### Titles - Enum

-0. none
+0 none
-1. Mr
+1 Mr
-2. reserved
+2 reserved
-3. Miss
+3 Miss
-4. Mrs
+4 Mrs
-5. Mx
+5 Mx
-6. reserved
+6 reserved

 ## Custom gender suggestions

-*uses should always be able to enter a custom field, but you can suggest these in a lookup* *can be fit into Gender field if suggested option is selected* *you can modulo 10 these option values to suggest pronoun*
+*should always be able to enter a custom field, but you can suggest these in a lookup* *can be fit into Gender field if suggested option is selected* *you can modulo 10 these option values to suggest pronoun*

-11. Trans f2m
+11 Trans f2m
-12. Trans m2f
+12 Trans m2f
-33. Agender
+33 Agender
-43. Genderqueer
+43 Genderqueer
-53. Non-binary
+53 Non-binary
-63. Genderfluid
+63 Genderfluid
-73. Questioning
+73 Questioning